Lightning-Labs-SoftwareDevTeam/dfacDash/README.md

 - `dn_hours`: dfac dinner hours for dine-in
 - `bch_hours`: dfac brunch hours for dine-in
 - `sup_hours`: dfac supper hours for dine-in
-- `order_timebf`: window of availability time for online breakfast ordering
+- `order_timebf`: window of availability time for online breakfast ordering and pickup
-- `order_timelu`: window of availability time for online lunch ordering
+- `order_timelu`: window of availability time for online lunch ordering/pickup
-- `order_timedn`: window of availability time for online dinner ordering
+- `order_timedn`: window of availability time for online dinner ordering/pickup
-- `order_timebch`: window of availability time for online brunch ordering
+- `order_timebch`: window of availability time for online brunch ordering/pickup
-- `order_timesup`: window of availability time for online supper ordering
+- `order_timesup`: window of availability time for online supper ordering/pickup
 - `created_at`, `updated_at`, `deleted_at`

 ### 92Gs